ElianaBurcea/Blogin/README.md

 # Blogin

-Blog-type webpage with image slider
+Blog-type webpage with image slider (trial and error)